August events in Edenton, North Carolina, and Chowan County.

 Historic Hicks Field

 This year's annual celebration of National Lighthouse Day is part of the 350th Anniversary of Chowan County, observances will be held at the historic 1886 Roanoke River Lighthouse, here on the waterfront in Edenton.
 We invite you to celebrate with us and explore how the Riverlights kept those traveling by water safe.
-We will have the lighthouse open free to visitors 9:30 am until 5 pm.
-Special hands-on activities, games (bubbles, sidewalk chalk, face-painting) and chilled watermelon slices are offered.
+We will have the lighthouse open free to visitors 10:00 am until 4:00 pm.

 Built in 1886, the fully restored Roanoke River Lighthouse now stands proudly in the harbor at Edenton, NC.
 The lighthouse first served as a guide for ships navigating the waters of the Albemarle Sound into the Roanoke River, and then, after being decommissioned in 1941, was moved by barge across the sound to private land, where it ultimately deteriorated as a neglected residence.